Brecon Pharmaceuticals Manufacturing Expansion, Hay-On-Wye, Hereford, United Kingdom

 Up to mid-2006 Brecon installed two new bottling lines and two new blister packing lines into four new production cubicles significantly increasing production capability.
 The company also relocated its cold storage and -75ºC freezer into the production area to further increase efficiency of the packaging operation.
 The vacated space was converted into an engineering maintenance workshop for in-house engineers.

-A new high-speed bottling line, the Swiftpack SV2-12-EFS, was installed in a purpose-built cubicle in the new production facility, under class 8 (ISO 14644-1) cleanroom conditions.
-The SV2 handles a wider range of bottle and cap designs, including screw on and push on, and was integrated into the company's automatic line to provide capper, check-weigher, labeller, cartoner and bandwrapper functions.
+A high-speed bottling line, the Swiftpack SV2-12-EFS, was installed in a purpose-built cubicle in the new production facility, under class 8 (ISO 14644-1) cleanroom conditions.
+The SV2 handles a wider range of bottle and cap designs, including screw on and push on, and was integrated into the company’s automatic line to provide capper, check-weigher, labeller, cartoner and bandwrapper functions.

 The cartoner and labeller systems are equipped with Pharmacode verification systems.
 The SV2 also uses an electrostatic counting system rather than a traditional visual system.
 The new system increases product sensitivity and enables it to detect and reject any broken tablets or non-conforming products.
 The new high-speed line can handle up to 55 bottles per minute.